giellalt/keyboard-myv/docs/index.md

 # Installation

-The keyboards should be installed using the Divvun Manager, available for download at [divvun.org](https://divvun.org).
+The keyboard should be installed using the Divvun Manager, available for download at [divvun.org](https://divvun.org).